 This course is designed for firefighters who wish to advance their career goals to another level and officers desiring to improve their management, leadership, and human relation skills.
-Upon successful completion, students will be able to take the certification exam.
+Upon successful completion, students are able to take the certification exam.
+Course offered fall and spring semesters.